Most proper types of lighting for studying

 Natural light for studying

-Studies have shown that studying in natural light increases motivation, awareness, and learning ability, so it’s a great way to work and fire up those neurons.
+Studies have shown that studying in natural light increases motivation, awareness, and learning ability.
+Therefore it’s a great way to work and fire up those neurons.
 So make sure your desk is well-orientated towards the window to allow for a full flush of natural light.

 Ambient light – Pendants and wall lamps

 When you’re studying, it’s not just task lighting that is needed to light up the room.
-Ambient lighting is the whole light in a room, whether artificial or natural.
-Use pendants or wall lights to create ambient light.
-This type of lighting should be low level, a warm light and subtle as to prevent eye strain.
+Ambient lighting is the whole light in a room.
+Whether artificial or natural.
+Use pendants or wall lights to create proper types ambient light.
+This type of lighting should be low level.
+A warm light and subtle as to prevent eye strain.
 Take a look at some of our ideal pendants and wall lamps that can be used as ambient lighting.

 Direct light – Desk Lamps